bruceravel/synchrotron_pop_up_book/script.md

 cells).
 The quantum dots in this experiment are (WW lead(II) sulfide) nanocrystals about (UU 10 nm) in size which convert energy from sunlight into electrical current.
-By tuning the size of the quantum dot and it elemental composition -- these dots have a small amount of (WW mercury) -- the properties and efficiency of the solar cell are controlled.
+By tuning the size of the quantum dot and its elemental composition -- these dots have a small amount of (WW mercury) -- the properties and efficiency of the solar cell are controlled.